 conjunction behind the Sun on 2014 APR 25.
 This will be the finest Mercury apparition

-of the year for observers north of the tropics due to the sharp angle between the ecliptic and horizon at sunrise.
+of the year for observers north of the tropics, due to the fairly wide angle between

 NOTE: Event dates are for North American Central Time at those moments nearest to

-30 minutes before sunrise for Chicagoland.
+30 minutes after sunset for Chicagoland.